- Smokers lose 10 years of life on average from smoking-related illness.

-Inflammatory Bowel Disease.
-Smoking has mixed effects on inflammatory bowel disease, the collective term for ulcerative colitis and Crohn's disease.
-Smokers have lower-than-average rates of ulcerative colitis, but higher-than-average rates of Crohn's disease.
-Smokers with Crohn's disease who quit smoking have less severe symptoms than those who continue to smoke.
+Inflammatory Bowel Disease (IBD): Smoking has mixed effects on IBD, the collective term for ulcerative colitis and Crohn disease.
+Smokers have lower-than-average rates of ulcerative colitis, but higher-than-average rates of Crohn disease.
+Smokers with Crohn disease who quit smoking have less severe symptoms than those who continue to smoke.

-Prostate Cancer.
-Men who smoke at the time of their diagnosis with prostate cancer fare much worse than non-smokers.
-Smokers are 61% more likely to see their prostate cancer return, and twice as likely to die from their cancer than men who never smoked.
+Prostate Cancer: Men who smoke at the time of their diagnosis with prostate cancer fare much worse than non-smokers.
+Smokers are 61% more likely to see their prostate cancer return, and twice as likely to die from their cancer as men who never smoked.
 Men who quit smoking at least 10 years before their diagnosis are at the same risk as those who never smoked.

 Cyanide, a chemical found in tobacco smoke, interferes with thyroid hormone production.
 Smoking triples the risk for developing thyroid disease, particularly hyperthyroidism (overactive thyroid) and hypothyroidism (underactive thyroid).
 Smoking has also been linked to goiter, a swelling of the thyroid that occurs in people who do not get enough iodine.